wp-plugins/invalidate-logged-out-cookies/readme.txt

 * [PhotoQ Photoblog Plugin](http://wordpress.org/extend/plugins/photoq-photoblog-plugin/ "PhotoQ Photoblog Plugin")

-= How can I know if this plugin is properly overriding the 'wp_validate_auth_cookie' function? = Once activated, a message will be added below this plugin on the plugin's menu with the answer.
-If another plugin is overriding the function, you'll also see a more substantial admin notice.
+= How can I know if this plugin is properly overriding the 'wp_validate_auth_cookie' function? = Once activated, if this plugin is NOT overriding the function, then a message will be shown to admin users towards the top of every admin page.

 == Changelog ==